Saleen: 1980s

-The Saleen brand was established in 1983 originally as "Saleen Autosport" by Steve Saleen, a former professional Formula Atlantic race car driver.
-The first Saleens were produced in 1984 when they built three cars as the first production run – a white hatchback, a copper glow hatchback, and a black hatchback.
+The Saleen brand was established in 1983 originally as "Saleen Autosport" by Steve Saleen, a former professional Formula Atlantic race-car driver.
+The first Saleens were produced in 1984 when they built three cars as the first production run – a white hatchback, a bright copper-glow five-speed hatchback, and a black hatchback.

 In 1985, Steve Saleen put the first certified supercharger on a production Saleen Mustang.
-This car was delivered to Nault Ford in Manchester, New Hampshire, and was the first use of a centrifugal supercharger on a late model Mustang.
+This car was delivered to Nault Ford in Manchester, New Hampshire, and was the first use of a centrifugal supercharger on a late-model Mustang.

-In 1986, the Saleen made its entry into the Sport Car Club of America race series with a race prepped version of the Saleen Mustang.
+In 1986, the Saleen made its entry into the Sport Car Club of America race series with a race-prepared version of the Saleen Mustang.
 A notable win that year at the 24 Hours of Mosport was the catalyst for Saleen vehicles becoming heavily involved in motorsport throughout the rest of the 1980s.

 1990s

-By 1990, in response to increased aftermarket parts demand, Saleen established Saleen Performance Parts as an independent operation.

-In 1994, Saleen debuted the S351 which had a Saleen-built 351 ci engine.
+In 1990, in response to increased aftermarket parts demand, Saleen established Saleen Performance Parts.
+In 1994, Saleen debuted the S351, which had a Saleen-built 351 cubic-inch engine.
 Despite the Mustang GT changing to the modular V8 in 1996, Saleen continued with development of their own EPA-certified 351W engine.

 In 1995, Steve Saleen teamed up with comedian Tim Allen and formed the Saleen-Allen "RRR" Speedlab race team.
 In 1997, Saleen introduced a Saleen Contour concept and an SUV, the Saleen XP8 Explorer.

-In the late 1990s, the company was restructured and became "Saleen, Inc."
+In the late 1990s, the company, founded in 1984, was restructured and became "Saleen, Inc."